WHQR: Translators

 The network consists of one class C radio station, 91.3 and 4 FM translators.
 All stations are referred to as either WHQR or Classical HQR.
 The call letters of the other stations are identified only during required station IDs at the start of each hour.

 WHQR's 100,000-watt signal not only covers Wilmington but much of southeastern North Carolina including Jacksonville, Surf City, Oak Island, Whiteville, Elizabethtown, Wallace, Warsaw and Lumberton.
 The station once operated an FM repeater station, W255BZ from Myrtle Beach on 98.9.
 The translator expanded that signal to cover northeastern South Carolina, including Myrtle Beach, Conway, Dillion, and Marion Counties.

-WHQR still owns the 96.7 translator in Brunswick county, which was used for the Classical HQR format from September 2014 to March 2016.
+WHQR still owns the 96.7 translator in Brunswick County, which was used for the Classical HQR format from September 2014 to March 2016.
 The signal changed to 92.7 MHz, which increased the power from 98 to 250 watts.
-The current station manager, Michelle Rhinesmith, hopes that WHQR will be able to use the 96.7 translator to increase the range of the classical station to more of Brunswick County and Kure Beach.
+The 96.7 translator was moved to Southport, NC to broadcast Classical HQR to that community.

 WHQR's sister classical music station called Classical HQR, broadcasts on the HD-2 stream as well as on translator W224CX from Wilmington on 92.7.
-It was also on W272CV from Myrtle Beach on 102.3.
+It was also on W272CV from Myrtle Beach on 102.3, starting April 23, 2016, the birthday of Shakespeare and the day after the station's 32nd anniversary.
+As of June 6, 2022, that translator was being used by WNMB.